khuluqilkarim/arcy/README.md

-Here’s a tightened, minimal, and polished README you can drop in as `README.md`.

----

 # arcy — self-hosted reverse tunnel powered by rathole

 Expose local services to the internet securely with a **single command**.